In this lesson, you will learn about the ethics, security, and confidentiality related to telehealth. Specifically, this lesson will cover:

 HIPAA (Health Insurance Portability and Accountability Act), COPPA (Children’s Online Privacy Protection Act), and HITECH (Health Information Technology for Economic and Clinical Health) Act requirements all apply to telehealth visits (Balestra, M., 2018).
 These requirements apply to both in-person visits as well as telehealth visits, but they extend to identifying specific requirements relating to telehealth technology; there is guidance within each which ensure the privacy and security of patients and secure health information (Bhate, C. et al., 2020).

-Many states and payers require you obtain patient consent, or informed consent, in order for you to be reimbursed for patient care.
+Many states and payers require you to obtain patient consent, or informed consent, in order for you to be reimbursed for patient care.
+The purpose of informed consent is to document that a discussion took place and the patient was informed of and able to understand the information provided.
 Some states require written consent, some verbal, and some none.
-Some states have specific Medicaid requirements.
+Also, some states have specific Medicaid requirements regarding consent.
 It is important to understand the regulations in the state where you practice as well as the state where the patient resides (if the two are different).

 Even if informed consent is not specifically required in your state, it is best practice.
 The American Telemedicine Association (2020) suggests the informed consent form should include the following: